 • measures 9.8w x 33.5l x 23.6h inches with 15.7h seat

-• leadtime from Denmark is 12 to 16 weeks
+leadtime for "Icelandic Grey" is 12 to 16 weeks